If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 A Physician

 Do you have a working relationship with a medical doctor who can be called immediately by the designated person or persons to declare cause of death and write the death certificate so an autopsy can be avoided?
-Do not call 911,an ambulance (Cruz Roja or Cruz Verde), the fire department (bomberos), or the police.
+If you live in Jalisco do not call 911,an ambulance (Cruz Roja or Cruz Verde), the fire department (bomberos), or the police.
 Call the doctor, obtain the death certificate (Certificado de Defunción – delivered with three copies), then call the funeral home.
 The copies of the certificate are then delivered to the local Civil Registry (Registro Civil), the Ministry of Public Health, and INEGI (the National Statistics Office).

-In places with a number of expatriates, funeral homes sometimes have doctors who can appear if your doctor is on vacation, but most doctors prefer a relationship with you before they will appear and sign a death certificate.
+In places with several expatriates, funeral homes sometimes have doctors who can appear if your doctor is on vacation, but most doctors prefer a relationship with you before they will appear and sign a death certificate.
 Note: If foul play is suspected, an autopsy will be required and the police and fiscalia (the district attorney’s forensics department) will be involved.

 Funeral company